funcool/promesa/doc/user-guide.md

 **NOTE**: these are analogous to `then` and `then'` but accept multiple transformation functions.

-If you want to handle rejected and resolved callabacks in one unique callback, then you can use the `handler` chain function:
+If you want to handle rejected and resolved callbacks in one unique callback, then you can use the `handle` chain function:

 ```clojure